Fabricio-191/docs/src/valve-server-query/RCON.md

 ---
 # RCON

-Some commands will cause the server to disconnect, for example `sv_gravity 0` in some cases or `rcon_password newPassword` as it changes de password and needs to authenticate again.
+Some commands will cause the server to disconnect, for example `sv_gravity 0` in some cases or `rcon_password newPassword` as it changes the password and needs to authenticate again.

 [Commands list](https://developer.valvesoftware.com/wiki/Console_Command_List)